michiosw/secure_vsomeip_modifikation/README.md

 cd /root/secure-vsomeip/build/benchmarks
 ```

 From there execute the runtime benchmark.
-You only have to execute this command in the MASTER container.
-The mode will be confidential with 10 iterations and 5000 synchronous messages as well as 2000 asynchronous messages:
+This will execute the ***request and response*** benchmark in synchronous and asynchronous mode.
+In addition the ***publish and subscribe*** benchmark is performed.
+It is only needed to execute this command in the MASTER container.
+The security level will be confidential with 10 iterations and 5000 synchronous messages as well as 2000 asynchronous messages:

 ```bash
 ./run_runtime_protection_benchmarks.sh /root/secure-vsomeip/build/benchmarks .. conf-confidentiality log-confidentiality confidentiality 10 5000 2000